belarte/git-tutorial/sections/basics.md

 The `log` command shows the list of commits in reverse order, so you can see the most recent first.
 It shows a large variety of information including commit message, hash, author's name and email.
-By default, it is quite verbose, so you can tweak it with a few options, for instance `--oneline` shorten the information to a single line or `--graph` shows you a graph of the branches involved in the latest history.
+By default, it is quite verbose, so you can tweak it with a few options, for instance `--oneline` shortens the information to a single line or `--graph` shows you a graph of the branches involved in the latest history.

 The `diff` command allows you to view the difference between two point in time.
 The most simple and common usage